alanpich/tvImagePlus/core/components/imageplus/docs/usage.md

 **Target Height/Width**

 Images can be constrained to a minimal height and/or width with **Target height** and **Target width**.
 If both values are set, the target aspect ratio of the output image is calculated with this values.
+Both fields have to be filled with an integer value.

 **Target Aspect Ratio**

 The aspect ratio for the output image could be restricted with **Target Aspect Ratio**.
 If target height and target width are set, this value is ignored and the calculated aspect ratio of target height and target width is used.
+The field has to be filled with an integer value.

 If you set only one value of **Target Height** or **Target Width** and leave empty **Target Aspect Ratio**, the size of the crop is not restricted to any aspect ratio.

-**Alt Tag Field**
+**Show Alt Tag Field**

 *Image+* TVs can also contain an **Alt Tag Field**, which is an additional text input, that is stored with each image.
 It could be output alongside the image i.e. as an alt-tag or title-tag.

 In order to outpt the alt text in a *Image+* TV placeholder, you will need to select an chunk in the **Output Options**.
 You could also use the ImagePlus snippet and specify a template chunk in the snippet call options.

 **Allow Empty**